-An undergraduate student may elect to major in Kinesiology: Specialization in Teacher Education (which leads to all-level teacher certification) or Kinesiology: Specialization in Wellness Management (which does not lead to teacher certification).
-All Senior Seminars are taken after all other courses have been successfully completed.
+An undergraduate student may elect to major in Kinesiology: Specialization in Teacher Education (which leads to all-level teacher certification), Kinesiology: Specialization in Wellness Management (which does not lead to teacher certification), or Kinesiology: Specialization in Athletic Training (which does not lead to teacher certification).
 For a Bachelor of Science degree, four (4) additional hours of science are required.

-Kinesiology: Specialization in Teacher Education

-(leads to teacher certification)
+Kinesiology: Specialization in Teacher Education (leads to teacher certification)